 After suffering a spinal cord injury, you can expect to face a wide variety of lifestyle changes.
 Some are immediate, others are afterthoughts.
-One of the top afterthoughts, after adapting to physical limitations and going through the recovery process, is sexuality.
+One of the top afterthoughts, after adapting to physical limitations with the help of a posture corrector and going through the recovery process, is sexuality.

 It’s essential to remember that sexuality involves more than just the act of sex.
 Intimacy between partners, ideas of body image, and desires all fall under this term.
 Here’s how a spinal cord injury impacts sexuality and how to handle those changes.